Gilligan’s Island Transcript

 GINGER

-The most terrible thing has happened to the Skipper.
+Gilligan, the most terrible thing has happened to the Skipper.
 A tree fell on him.
-You've got to save his life.
+You've got to help and save his life.

 GILLIGAN